-The fair values of cash and cash equivalents, accounts receivable and accounts payable approximate their carrying amount largely due to the short-term maturities of these instruments.
-The fair value of the term debt instruments approximates their carrying amount which has been measured at amortized cost using the effective interest rate method.
+The fair values of cash and cash equivalents, restricted cash, accounts receivable and accounts payable approximate their carrying amount largely due to the short-term maturities of these instruments.
+The fair value of the long-term debt approximates its carrying value as it is at a market rate of interest and accordingly the fair market value approximates the carrying value.